 \section{From $p$-divisible groups to Dieudonn\'e displays}

-In this section we define a functor from $p$-divisible groups over admissible rings $R$ with $p\ge 3$ or $pR=0$ to Dieudonn\'e displays over $R$ and show that it is an equivalence of categories.
-For $p=2$ there is a $v$-stabilised variant of this functor, which will serve as a first step towards the true functor in the next section.
+In this section we define a functor from $p$-divisible groups over odd admissible rings to Dieudonn\'e displays.
+In the non-odd case there is a $v$-stabilised version of this functor, which will serve as a first step towards the true functor in the next section.
 We begin with some preparations.